pinax-network/substreams-sink-clickhouse/README.md

-  --allow-unparsed <boolean>    Enable storage in 'unparsed_json' table (default: false, env: ALLOW_UNPARSED) --transaction-size <number>   Number of insert statements in a SQLite transaction (default: 50, env: TRANSACTION_SIZE) --resume <boolean>            Save the cached data from the previous process into ClickHouse (default: true, env: RESUME) -h, --help                    display help for command
+  --allow-unparsed <boolean>    Enable storage in 'unparsed_json' table (default: false, env: ALLOW_UNPARSED) --transaction-size <number>   Number of insert statements in a SQLite transaction (default: 50, env: TRANSACTION_SIZE) --resume <boolean>            Save the cached data from the previous process into ClickHouse (default: true, env: RESUME) --buffer <string>             SQLite database to use as an insertion buffer.
+Use ':memory:' to make in volatile. (default: buffer.sqlite, env: BUFFER)
+  -h, --help                    display help for command
 ```